Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-in any natural coordinate system which respects the helical symmetry \cite{SBD08}.
+in any natural coordinate system which respects the helical symmetry \citep{SBD08}.
 We let this equality define the overall constant factor, thereby specifying the Killing vector field uniquely.
 In Eq.~\eqref{killing} $\Omega$ denotes the angular frequency of the binary's circular motion.

 An observer moving with one of the particles (say the particle 1), while orbiting around the other particle, would detect no change in the local geometry.
 Thus the four-velocity $u_1^\alpha$ of that particle is tangent to the Killing vector $K^\alpha$ evaluated at the location of the particle, which we denote by $K_1^\alpha$.
-A physical quantity is then defined as the constant of proportionality $u_1^T$ between these two vectors, namely
+A physical quantity is then defined as the constant of proportionality, say $u_1^T$, between these two vectors, namely

 The four-velocity of the particle is normalized by $(g_{\mu\nu})_1 u_1^\mu u_1^\nu = -1$, where $(g_{\mu\nu})_1$ denotes the metric at the location of the particle.
-For a self-gravitating compact binary system, the metric at point 1 is generated by the two particles and has to be regularized according to one of the self-field regularizations discussed in Section~\ref{sec:reg}.
+For a self-gravitating compact binary system, the metric at point 1 is generated by the two particles and has to be regularized according to the self-field regularization discussed in Sect.~\ref{sec:reg}.
 It will in fact be sometimes more convenient to work with the inverse of $u_1^T$, denoted $z_1\equiv 1/u_1^T$.
 From Eq.~\eqref{utdef} we get

 where $(u_1 K_1) = (g_{\mu\nu})_1 u_1^\mu K_1^\nu$ denotes the usual space-time dot product.
 Thus we can regard $z_1$ as the Killing energy of the particle that is associated with the HKV field $K^\alpha$.
-The quantity $z_1$ represents also the redshift of light rays emitted from the particle and received on the helical symmetry axis perpendicular to the orbital plane at large distances from it~\cite{Det08}.
-In the following we shall refer to $z_1$ as the \emph{redshift observable}.
+The quantity $z_1$ represents also the redshift of light rays emitted from the particle and received on the helical symmetry axis perpendicular to the orbital plane at large distances from it.
+In the following we shall refer to $z_1$ as the \emph{redshift observable}; it has been introduced by \cite{Det08}.

 If we choose a coordinate system such that Eq.~\eqref{killing} is satisfied everywhere, then in particular $K_1^t=1$, thus $u_1^T$ simply agrees with $u_1^t$, the $t$-component of the four-velocity of the particle.
-The Killing vector on the particle is then $K_1\ua=u_1\ua/u_1^t$, and simply reduces to the particle's ordinary coordinate velocity: $K_1\ua = v_1\ua/c$ where $v_1\ua=\ud y_1\ua/\ud t$ and $y_1\ua(t)=[c t, \bm{y}_1(t)]$ denotes the particle's trajectory in that coordinate system.
-The redshift observable we are thus considering is
+The Killing vector on the particle is then $K_1\ua=u_1\ua/u_1^t$, and simply reduces to the particle's ordinary coordinate velocity: $K_1\ua = v_1\ua$ where $v_1\ua=\dd y_1\ua/\dd t$ and $y_1\ua(t)=(t, \bm{y}_1(t))$ denotes the particle's trajectory in that coordinate system.
+The redshift observable is then